CarlDV/projectcrw/README.md

-# Community Café Website Project
+# Ka'Taqam Café Website Project

 ## 📌 Project Overview
 This repository contains the demo website for the **Ka'Taqam café** located in a village setting.